 Child Care Payment ProgramChild Care

-Children's Home Society of California has three Child Care Assistance Programs that provide subsidized child care services to eligible families: Alternative Payment, CalWORKs, and Child Protective Services.
+Children's Home Society of California has three Child Care Payment Programs that provide subsidized child care services to eligible families: Alternative Payment, CalWORKs, and Child Protective Services.
 Through these programs, in Fiscal Year 2014, CHS provided services to over 6,500 children and over 3,700 families.
 In all, more than 1,637,000 days of care were provided to children across California.

 Alternative Payment Program

 This program pays for all or part of child care expenses while parents work, seek work, attend school, seek permanent housing, are deemed incapacitated and/or at risk by a legally qualified professional, and/or are receiving child protective services.
 Through this program, participating families select caregivers from a variety of licensed and license-exempt child care providers throughout the community.

 As families are transitioning off cash aid/welfare assistance, it is essential that parents have access to subsidized child care to gain financial independence.
 CHS provides parents with child care referrals, technical assistance, and assistance with the cost of child care.
 Families are referred to CHS through local offices of the California Department of Social Services (CDSS), or families self-refer by completing a CHS Eligibility Questionnaire.

 Child Protective Services